killme2008/aviatorscript/README-EN.md

 `AviatorScript` is a lightweight, high performance scripting language hosted on the JVM (and Android platform).
 It compiles script to java byte code and evaluate it on the fly.

+**It's not a game, it's a programming language.
+Please refrain from sending me any more unsolicited emails.RTFM**

 # Feature Intro

 1. Suppport number,string, boolean and regular expression etc. [basic types](https://www.yuque.com/boyan-avfmj/aviatorscript/lvabnw?translate=en)，support all java operators and their priorities.